scrapinghub/splash/docs/scripting-element-object.rst

 ==============

 Element objects wrap JavaScript DOM nodes.
 They are created whenever some method returns any type of DOM node (Node, Element, HTMLElement, etc).

-For example, :ref:`splash-select` and :ref:`splash-select-all` return element objects.
+:ref:`splash-select` and :ref:`splash-select-all` return element objects;
+:ref:`splash-evaljs` may also return element objects, but currently they can't be inside other objects or arrays - only top-level Node and NodeList is supported.

 .. _splash-element-attributes: